Nobody's Business (song): Background and production

-The media criticized Rihanna's decision to collaborate with Chris Brown following their 2009 domestic violence case.

-On February 8, 2009, Rihanna's scheduled performance at the 51st Grammy Awards was cancelled.
+On February 8, 2009, Rihanna's scheduled performance at the 51st Annual Grammy Awards was canceled.
 Reports later surfaced regarding an altercation with then-boyfriend, singer Chris Brown, who was arrested on suspicion of making criminal threats.
 On March 5, 2009, Brown was charged with assault and making criminal threats.
 Over 3 years after the incident, in January 2012, Rihanna was intending to remix the interlude "Birthday Cake" from her 2011 studio album Talk That Talk.
 On February 15, 2012, Kosine of Da Internz, who produced the interlude, revealed that the featured collaborator will "shock the world," and that the full length version would premiere between February 16, and February 20, 2012.
-The full length version of "Birthday Cake" revealed to feature Brown and was released on Rihanna's birthday, February 20, 2012."
+The full-length version of "Birthday Cake" was revealed to feature Brown and was released on Rihanna's birthday, February 20, 2012.
 Subsequently, Rihanna lent her vocals to the remix of Brown's 2012 single "Turn Up the Music".
-Following the leak of the remixes, Rihanna's decision to collaborate with Brown after the 2009 altercation, was largely criticized by media.
+Following the leak of the remixes, Rihanna's decision to collaborate with Brown after the 2009 altercation was largely criticized by media.

 In March 2012, Rihanna began "working on the new sound" for her seventh studio album, even though she had not yet begun recording.
 On September 12, 2012, Def Jam France announced via Twitter that Rihanna would release a new single the upcoming week while her seventh studio album was scheduled to be released in November 2012.
 On October 11, 2012, in one of her tweets revealed that the title of her new album is Unapologetic along with its cover.
 On November 6, the singer posted the official track listing of the album, on which there was a song titled "Nobody's Business" that featured Brown.
-Rihanna co-wrote the song together with its producers Terius "The-Dream" Nash and Carlos "Los" McKinney.
-Bart Schoudel recorded the track at the Sarm Studios in London and at the Westlake Recording Studios in Los Angeles.
-The vocal recording of "Nobody's Business" was done by Kuk Harrell and Marcos Tovar, while Harrel also did the vocal production of the song.
-Blake Mares and Robert Cohen served as assistant vocal engineers of the track.
+Rihanna co-wrote the song together with its producers, The-Dream and Carlos McKinney.
+Bart Schoudel recorded the track at Sarm Studios in London and at Westlake Recording Studios in Los Angeles.
+The vocal recording of "Nobody's Business" was done by Kuk Harrell and Marcos Tovar, while Harrell also did the vocal production of the song.
+Blake Mares and Robert Cohen served as assistant vocal engineers on the track.
 It was mixed at the Larabee Studios in Los Angeles by Manny Marroquin.